-Market conditions and business dynamics are changing at an increasingly fast pace, leaving companies struggling to respond to pricing triggers — events like cost changes, tariffs, competitive pricing, inventory status, or anything that necessitates a price change — quickly, efficiently and effectively.
+Market conditions and business dynamics are changing increasingly fast, leaving companies struggling to respond to pricing triggers — events like cost changes, tariffs, competitive pricing, inventory status, or anything that necessitates a price change — quickly, efficiently, and effectively.
 Once predictable and manageable, pricing triggers are happening much more frequently.

-In 2020, B2B customers simply expect a consumer-like experience from their business suppliers – particularly with respect to price.
+Today, B2B customers expect a consumer-like experience from their business suppliers – particularly concerning price.
 Despite the inherent complexity of B2B pricing, customers expect that prices accurately reflect market conditions, are fair, tailored and instantaneously available – even for large quotes.

-Relying on legacy approaches to set prices has only served to compound the negative effects of an influx of pricing triggers.
+Relying on legacy approaches to set prices has only compounded the negative effects of an influx of pricing triggers.
 Rather, visionary leaders should reimagine their methods to deliver Real-Time Market Pricing.

 Real-Time Market Pricing is a vision of pricing that is both dynamic and scientific.
 Unlike other dynamic pricing approaches, it doesn’t stop at automating rules; it’s quick to respond, but in an intelligent way.